tranduongkyoto/project-backend-api/readme.md

-# DevCamper API
+# SHOPPING-CART-API

-> Backend API for DevCamper application, which is a Category directory website
+> Backend API for project training: ftech-shopping-cart

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename ".env.env" to ".env" and update the values/settings to your own

 ## Install Dependencies